deepskies/DeepDiagnostics/docs/source/quickstart.rst

 Simulations also require two different methods - `generate_context` (Which is used to either load or generate the non-theta input parameter for the simulation, also called `x`) and `simulate`.
-This is enforced by using the abstract class `DeepDiagnostics.data.Simulator` as a parent class.
+This is enforced by using the abstract class `deepdiagnostics.data.Simulator` as a parent class.

 .. code-block:: python

-    from DeepDiagnostics.data import Simulator
+    from deepdiagnostics.data import Simulator

     import numpy as np